-The flow over Lock 1 is approximately 2.3 GL/day and will increase to around 2.5 GL/day over the coming week.
+The flow over Lock 1 is approximately 2.4 GL/day.
 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.